I’m housesitting in a Medieval village in Switzerland

 Pssst…this post is not sponsored, but it does contains affiliate links.

-If you purchase a membership through one of my links, I may get a small commission at no extra cost to you.
+If you purchase a Trusted Housesitter membership through one of my links, I get several months free at no extra cost to you!

 Thanks for your support!